lykimq/deku_docs/Benchmarking/KIPs_main.md

 - 4 validators (base case):
     - hardware configurations:
-        - minimal hardware configuration: find out what is the minimal hardware configuration that require for validators to run on cloud.
+        - minimal hardware configuration: find out the minimal hardware configuration that are required for validators to run on the cloud.
         - Then change to run validators with different hardware and then compare the results.
     - operations: benchmarking to see how many operations (deposits, transfers, withdrawals) it can validate, at what minimal hardware configuration that it can handle for different number of operations.
 For instance, transfer 10, 1000 , etc. keep on increasing to see requirements.